 Easter is a big holiday in Mexico, filled with religious and cultural festivals, Carnival, a burning of Judas in effigy, good food, and friendly interactions among people.
 I do not think that you can be lonely in Mexico during Easter week from Palm Sunday through Easter Sunday.
-Besides the celebrating residents, many travelers come to Mexican cities during this week.
+Besides celebrating residents, many travelers come to Mexican cities during this week.

 The Easter Bunny and egg hunts are held in grocery stores near the Mexican/US Border, but a number of other activities fill the rest of the country during this busy and happy time.
-A great many delicious foods are available as well and this Hub offers recipes for several that I have collected.
+Many delicious foods are available as well, and this article offers recipes for several that I have collected.

 This is a young roasted lamb, or more traditionally, a young roasted goat.

 - 2 baby goats around 7 pounds each

 - 2 cups guacamole